Medically reviewed by Drugs.com. Last updated on Aug 19, 2019.

 If serum calcium <7.5 mg/dL or if hypocalcemia symptoms persist and the dose of vitamin D cannot be increased: Withhold cinacalcet until serum calcium ≥8 mg/dL and/or symptoms of hypocalcemia resolve.
 Reinitiate cinacalcet at the next lowest dose.

 Administer with food or shortly after a meal.
-Do not break or divide tablet; should be taken whole.
+Do not chew, crush, or divide tablet; administer whole.

 Store at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).

 Ajmaline: CYP2D6 Inhibitors (Moderate) may increase the serum concentration of Ajmaline.
 Monitor therapy